JR1811/NeMuelch/README.md

 This mod gets new features and content for the versions that the [new project](http://discord.gg/YV2WsUwG7q) and spiritual successor of the old project needs.

+For more information check the [GitHub Wiki pages](https://github.com/JR1811/NeMuelch-1.18/wiki)

 ### Content
 - Admin tool items
 - Player related content